 Explanation of why I decided to shift from dance practice to performance art practice:

-For each performance, I encourage the viewers to create their own way to see the performance, and open a space for both performer and viewer to experience themselves in.
-Through this process, what is interesting is the co-created situation between the body, objects, the viewers, and spaces, that leaves questions of how would they co-perform in / experience my work?
+For each performance, I encourage the viewers to create their own way to see the performance and open space for both performer and viewer to experience themselves in.
+Through this process, what is interesting is the co-created situation between the body, objects, the viewers, and spaces, which leaves questions of how would they co-perform in / experience my work?

 As a movement educator, Chung has involved in several projects and offered workshops such as:

 + Interact & Play at 7th No Borders project, organized by Unity Space (HCMC, Vietnam).

 + Interact & Play at Holding Common Ground: Pathways to Cultural Exchange in Vietnam, sponsored by Soul Music & Performing Arts, the Department of State and The Movement Kitchen (HCMC, Vietnam).